mauroprojetos/OpenSaber/readme.md

 - `accel` prints the current accelerometer output.
 Useful for checking calibration and that your axis are set up correctly.
 - `test` runs the saber test suite.
-- 'play' plays a sound on the SD card.
-You need the full name: 'play demichel.wav' or 'play bespin2/hum.wav'
+- `play` plays a sound on the SD card.
+You need the full name:
+  `play demichel.wav` or `play bespin2/hum.wav`

 ## Future Direction